 For our software development company (just like for many start-ups) being able to trade the pieces easily was especially important.
 Depositary receipts of shares can be transferred without a notarial deed, so that everyone can enter and exit your company very easily.
 This does not only concern employees, but also, for example, investors and the community (such as customers) around your company.

-Advantage 2: separation of voting rights and economic rights
+Benefit 2: Separation of voting and economic rights

 Voting rights and economic rights are often separated to ensure that employees can benefit from the economic developments of the company without the entrepreneur being bothered by a large group of opinions at shareholder level.
 The entrepreneur is often both a shareholder and chairman (the paterfamilias) of the STAK.
 At our software development company, we were not necessarily in favor of such a construction, because we attach great value to the unvarnished opinion and influence of the employees at shareholder level.
 At Share Council, too, we want to hear from everyone.
 At our company, we have therefore included all shares (100%) in the STAK (i.e. not just the part for employee participation), whereby everyone who holds more than 5% of the depositary receipts is automatically included in the board of the STAK and can participate to vote.
 As a result, this board is in principle the shareholders’ meeting, because the STAK is the only seat that fills the shareholders’ meeting, but at the same time we can trade the items more easily than with a B.V.